Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Abstract

 \section{Abstract}

 The problem of determining the existence of a spectral gap in a lattice quantum spin system was previously shown to be undecidable for one \cite{Bausch_2020} or more dimensions \cite{Cubitt2015,CPW22}.
 In these works, families of nearest-neighbor interactions are constructed whose spectral gap depends on the outcome of a Turing machine Halting problem, therefore making it impossible for an algorithm to predict its existence.
-While these models are translationally invariant, they are not invariant under the other symmetries of the lattice, a property which is commonly found in physically relevant cases, posing the question of whether the spectral gap is still an undecidable problem for Hamiltonians with stronger symmetry constraints.
-We give a positive answer to this question, in the case of models with 4-body (plaquette) interactions on the square lattice satisfying rotation, but not reflection, symmetry: rotational symmetry is not enough to make the problem decidable.
+While these models are translationally invariant, they are not invariant under the other symmetries of the lattice, a property which is commonly found in physically relevant cases.
+This poses the question of whether the spectral gap problem could be decidable for Hamiltonians with stronger symmetry constraints.
+We give a negative answer to this question, in the case of models with 4-body (plaquette) interactions on the square lattice satisfying rotation, but not reflection, symmetry: rotational symmetry is not enough to make the problem decidable.